-Modern theory prefers to designate the new animals as ‘tetrapods’ – animals with limbs and feet – rather than ‘amphibians’, because, contrary to the expected story, the first four-footed animals appear to have acquired their feet while still living entirely in the water.
-Thus tetrapods include four-legged aquatic animals such as newts as well as terrestrial animals.
+Modern theory prefers to designate the new animals as ‘tetrapods’ – vertebrates with limbs and feet – rather than ‘amphibians’.
+That is because, contrary to the expected story, the first four-footed animals appear to have acquired their feet while living entirely in the water.
+Hence tetrapods include four-legged aquatic animals such as newts and salamanders as well as exclusively terrestrial animals.
 The term does not of itself establish that all animals with four limbs have a common ancestor.

 - Hagfish (Myxini)